IllusiveMilkman/markdown_cheatsheet_for_vs_code/README.md

 &nbsp;
 ## **Background**

-This cheatsheet can be used when writing Markdown in Visual Studio Code.
+This cheatsheet can be used as a reference for writing Markdown in Visual Studio Code.

+Recently, I started taking coding notes in VS Code, using Markdown.
+It allows me to focus on the content and code without becomming bogged down with style or syntax highlighting.
+I'm sure there are other mechanisms, but this one works for me.

+Since the result of your notes is a file or set of files, you can then save however you prefer, like in cloud storage or even a private Github repository.

+### Setup
 To use markdown in VS Code:
 1. Install the `markdownlint` extension.
 2. Create a new file and save with the `.md` extension.